perama-v/address-appearance-index-specs/README.md

 #### `AddressAppearances`

 This unit holds transactions for a single address.
-All transactions are from blocks within the range defined in the parent AddressIndexSubset.
+All transactions are from blocks within the range defined in the parent AddressIndexVolume.

 The elements in the appearances list are sorted lexicographically first by their block (`AppearanceTx.block`) field, and then by their index (`AppearanceTx.index`) field